-EAL / International Students
+International Students and EAL

 Welcoming Students from Across the World

 Bedstone College has a small community of overseas students and is always delighted to consider applications for stays of one term or longer.
 Many young people join us initially for a short period and stay for several years.
-We currently attract students aged eight to 18 from 16 different countries worldwide, with no one nation dominating.
+We currently attract students aged eight to 18 from 16 different countries worldwide.
 This guarantees that students are fully immersed in a British boarding school environment where English is most definitely the language of choice.
 We strictly control the number coming from one specific region to avoid cliques based on a common language or background developing.
 Unless parents or agents specifically request otherwise, those from the same first language will not be boarding in the same dormitory.

 To read interviews with some of our current international students please click here.